FedericoElles/codemill/waldorf_kindergarten_de/readme.md

       }
     ]

-*Hints*
+#### Hints
+- Multiple queries will be required to fetch all possible records
-- Use request to fetch the data, use cheerio to scrape the html content
+- You can use request to fetch the data, use cheerio to scrape the html content
-- Watch out for dublicate entries.
+- Watch out for dublicate records.
 The name combined with the city shall be unique

-*Usage*
+- Expect around 555 records to be created in total

+#### Usage
 Start the scraping by running

     node index.js

 which creates or overwrittes a file: kindergarten-yyyy-mm-dd.json

-*Super awesome bonus feature+
+#### Super awesome bonus feature
 - Geocode all addresses adding coordinates (lat & lng) to each entry